dojo/docs/dijit/layout/BorderContainer.rst

   Seems to work but when the content is updated the layout overlaps.
   Should the top, left, etc regions always explicitly set their size?

 * like the comment above, what are the special CSS size and position constraints on the content panes for the various regions?
+Are there any specific CSS properties (or restrictions on properties) that need to be set on the parent node that the BorderContainer is added to, so that it appears properly?